brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 - wbar does not behave very friendly in multi-monitor enviroments.
 - wbar config is local floating point character dependent

+The easiest way to reload wbar is right-clicking it.

 # Compile new version of tint2

 This is optional, either run *~/source/stretchbang/compileTint2* or